ZcashFoundation/zebra/book/src/user/custom-testnets.md

 [^fn2]: Zebra's max on-disk serialized block height is currently `2^24 - 1`, the max block height of `2^31 - 1` can only be represented in-memory, so while an activation height of `2^31 - 1` is valid, Zebra's best chain would not currently be able to reach that activation height.

-[^fn3]: Configuring any of the Testnet parameters that are currently configurable except the network name will result in an incompatible custom Testnet, these are: the network magic, network upgrade activation heights, slow start interval, genesis hash, and target difficulty limit.
+[^fn3]: Configuring any of the Testnet parameters that are currently configurable except the network name will result in an incompatible custom Testnet, these are: the network magic, network upgrade activation heights, slow start interval, genesis hash, disabled Proof-of-Work and target difficulty limit.

 [^fn4]: Zebra won't make outbound peer connections on Regtest, but currently still listens for inbound peer connections, which will be rejected unless they use the Regtest network magic, and Zcash nodes using the Regtest network magic should not be making outbound peer connections.
 It may be updated to skip initialization of the peerset service altogether so that it won't listen for peer connections at all when support for isolated custom Testnets is added.